How to Declare Anthropology as Your Major:

 How to Change your Advisor:

-- Contact the department office and let the department administrative assistant know which faculty member you would like to have as your advisor.
-She will submit the change to the Registrar’s office.
+You can change your advisor at any time.
+Contact the department office at 208-426-3023 to let us know which faculty member you would like to have as your advisor.

 How Do You Contact an Advisor to Set Up an Appointment?